siffletdata/terraform-provider-sifflet/README.md

 export TF_LOG=DEBUG
 ```

+Don't forget to run `go install` after making changes to the provider to update your local binary.

 ### Run tests

 Ensure the `SIFFLET_TOKEN` environment variable is set, then run this command, subsituting your Sifflet API